andyatkinson/presentations/pgconfnyc2025/pgconf2025.md

 ## ⚠️ Warnings #1 of 3: RLS Performance

+- Familiarize yourself with RLS latency
-- RLS adds performance overhead.
-Dian Fay: Row level security pitfalls<sup><a href="#footnote-1-2">2</a></sup> Compare your query execution plans without policies (and their functions) to understand how much overhead is added.
+- Dian Fay: Row level security pitfalls.<sup><a href="#footnote-1-2">2</a></sup> Compare your query execution plans without policies (and their functions) to understand how much overhead is added.

 ---
 <style scoped>
 section {
   color:#fff;
-  background-color: var(--theme-mistake-1);
+  background-color: var(--theme-mistake-3);
 }
 a { color: #fff; }
 </style>